 In order to manage the risk from litigation matters and other disputes, the Authority manages an insurance program that transfers the financial risks (above certain self-insured retentions or deductibles) to private insurance companies.
-The self-insured retentions of deductibles are referred to in this section as an "SIR."
-The Authority's program of insurance includes, but is not limited to: (i) Master Property; (ii) Excess Liability; (iii) Directors' & Officers' Liability; (iv) Employment Practices Liability; and (v) Crime (including Employee Dishonesty) coverage.
+The self-insured retentions or deductibles are referred to in this section as an "SIR."
+The Authority's program of insurance includes, but is not limited to: (i) Master Property; (ii) Excess Liability; (iii) Directors' & Officers' Liability; (iv) Employment Practices Liability; (v) Crime liability (including Employee Dishonesty); (vi) Privacy/Network and Cybersecurity liability as well as (vii) Terrorism coverage.
 To the extent applicable, the SIR associated with a matter in litigation is included in the following disclosures.